carlgranfelt/netapp-bootcamp/trident_with_k8s/tasks/config_grafana/README.md

 - Click on the 'Manage' button
 - You then access a list of dashboards.
 You can either research 'Trident' or find the link be at the bottom of the page.

-Don't worry if your dashbaord doesn't look too much like the example below, as you haven't yet configured any storage backends or persistent volumes, so there isn't much to report on yet.
+Don't worry if your dashboard doesn't look too much like the example below, as you haven't yet configured any storage backends or persistent volumes, so there isn't much to report on yet.

 ![Trident Dashboard](../../../images/trident_dashboard.jpg "Trident Dashboard")